SpartzInc/automation_object/docs/blue_prints/screen_level_configurations.md

 __Expecting__: Hash

 __Requirements__: Use this to define modals that may exist on a screen.
-Typically used for web, good examples would be a drop down menu that requires a button to open the modal that contains the menu.

-__Description__:  Modals act exactly like screens
+__Description__:  Modals act exactly like screens, but are contained within screens.
+Typically used for web, a good example would be a drop down menu that requires a button to open the modal that contains the menu.

 __Example__:
 ```